nathan-mccraw/Chatly-ifier/README.md

 The purpose of this document is to exhibit my technical writing and showcase the features of this application.

-This small web application was built for Red Ventures utilizing html, CSS, and vanilla JavaScript (ES6+ syntax but no frameworks or libraries were used).
+This small web application was built for a potential employer utilizing html, CSS, and vanilla JavaScript (ES6+ syntax but no frameworks or libraries were used).
 This project was completed by Nathan McCraw.

 ## Deliverables

 ![chatly-ifier_project design image](/chatly-ifier_project.png)

-Red Ventures provided a design image, depicted above, and an API endpoint.
+This employer provided a design image, depicted above, and an API endpoint.
 No functionality requirements were specified.
-Red Ventures provided the following design requirements:
+This employer provided the following design requirements:

 1. Avoid using any libraries or frameworks.
    - This requirement was met as on frameworks or libraries were used in the completion of this project.